IJSComplexMatter/dtmm/doc/introduction.rst

 Overview
 ========

-``dtmm`` is a free and open-source software package for near-field propagation and visualization of electro-magnetic fields in complex birefringent media:
+``dtmm`` is a free and open-source software package for near-field propagation and visualization of electro-magnetic fields in complex birefringent media.
+Useful for calculation of:

 * Transmittance & reflectance of thin structures, e.g., confined liquid crystals.

 * Polarizing optical microscope simulation.
+See example below.

 *DTMM* stands for Diffractive Transfer Matrix Method and is an adapted Berreman 4x4 transfer matrix method and an adapted 2x2 extended Jones method.
 Details of the method are given in *... some future paper*.
 See :ref:`method` for a quick explanation of the method.